angular/angular-cli/docs/documentation/stories/include-angularfire.md

 # Include AngularFire

 [Firebase](https://firebase.google.com/) is a mobile and web application platform with tools and infrastructure designed to help developers build high-quality apps.
+[AngularFire2](https://github.com/angular/angularfire2) is the official Angular library to use Firebase in your apps.

 #### Create new project